Troubleshooting USB device connection and functionality in a Fusion virtual machine (1027964)

 - If you have upgraded to OS X Lion (10.7), ensure that the permissions on your root directory are correct.
 For more information, see USB devices fail after upgrading to Mac OS X Lion (10.7) (2004687).

-- Make sure your device is supported and connected properly.
+- Ensure that your device is supported and connected properly.
 Follow the instructions in Apple Knowledge Base article HT1151.

 - If the device is plugged into a hub, unplug it from the hub and plug it directly into the Mac.